MetaMask/metamask-docs/wallet/tutorials/metamask-sdk-viem-wagmi.md

 </p>

 :::note
-Currently the MetaMask SDK automatically connects to the MetaMask browser extension if it exists and does not show a QR code for connecting to Metamask Mobile unless the MetaMask browser extension is disabled or simply does not exist.
-In future versions of the SDK the user will get a modal that can be enabled that in one screen and one click can either connect to their browser extension if found or the MetaMask Mobile wallet if desired.
+Currently, the MetaMask SDK automatically connects to the MetaMask browser extension if it exists.
+It does not show a QR code for linking to Metamask Mobile unless the MetaMask browser extension is disabled or does not exist.

-This functionality ensures the user is in control and has the option of connecting to either if they have both a MetaMask Mobile wallet and a browser extension version of MetaMask.
+This functionality ensures the user is in control and can connect to either if they have both a MetaMask Mobile and MetaMask wallet extension.
 :::

 To test the functionality for connecting to MetaMask Mobile, we need to disconnect from our browser extension and disable our MetaMask wallet in the browser.
 We will also simulate a new session with a hard refresh.
 Then we will see the QR code that can be used to connect to MetaMask Mobile when calling the `connect()` method from our button.